Gallahorn/Ultraviolence/README.md

 ## 7. When you have made all the choices it should look something like this.
     Wabbajack will a download folder by it self.
 You can if you want change that if you want to have your downloads somewhere else.

+If you are doing a update of the list make sure you check the "Overwrite Installation"

 ![image](https://github.com/Gallahorn/Ultraviolence/assets/13502434/19988911-cff1-41e8-82c7-9699fedda9c2)